 With the recent and rapid adoption of sport tech feedback tools, let’s make sure the conversation and modern application make the purchases worthwhile.
 It is the responsibility of the thought leaders and innovators to help the entire market evolve.

-Last year I wrote, “Is It Time for Coaches to Rethink Velocity-Based Training?,” with the intent to spur conversation about the measurements that matter and redefine how we apply sport tech feedback.
+In 2016 I wrote, “Is It Time for Coaches to Rethink Velocity-Based Training?,” with the intent to spur conversation about the measurements that matter and redefine how we apply sport tech feedback.
 Specific to this case, velocity-based training.
 Since this article was published, the public discussion has been alarmingly low.
 The VBT mullet still reigns, and that, quite frankly, is a bit of a sad state of affairs.

 May 17, 2022

 Petoskey, MI 49770 (USA)